martinambrus/AuxiliaryASR/README.md

     insertion_bonus: 0.05   # encourages emitting non-blank symbols when hypotheses compete
 ```

 Additionally, the diagonal attention prior now masks out padded timesteps, applies a light dropout (configurable through `model_params.attention_dropout`), and uses a tiny guided-attention helper for the first few thousand optimiser steps.
-By default the helper holds a λ of 0.05 for the first ~4k steps before settling to 0.02 with a narrower σ≈0.25 along the normalised axes.
-This gentle schedule nudges early monotonicity without undoing the coverage and blank-rate regularisers; if you notice diagonal coherence dropping (e.g., due to a masking bug), simply disable the prior by setting `use_diagonal_attention_prior` to `False`.
+By default the helper holds a λ of 0.04 for the first ~4k steps before settling to 0.015 with a slightly wider σ≈0.32 along the normalised axes.
+This gentler schedule keeps the diagonal score in the 0.62–0.68 window while relaxing the “hug-the-diagonal” pressure that previously compressed durations; if you notice diagonal coherence dropping (e.g., due to a masking bug), simply disable the prior by setting `use_diagonal_attention_prior` to `False`.

 To avoid choosing checkpoints that only excel at PER while misaligning attention or dropping symbols, training now logs a joint selection score that blends PER, diagonal coherence, and the normalised CTC length gap.
 The configuration exposes the coefficients under `checkpoint_selection` and the trainer will keep a `best_joint.pth` symlink pointing at the most alignment-friendly checkpoint observed so far.